-Even if you are not a professional chef, in your house and for your family, you are the best cook so need to spoil them with the best dishes.
-One of the secrets of fast and easy cooking is to rely on a good knife that will cut anything with ease.
+Even if you are not a professional chef, in your house and for your family, you are the best cook so you need to spoil them with the best dishes.
+One of the secrets of fast and easy cooking is to rely on a good kitchen knife that will cut anything with ease.
 Although you might have never thought of this, choosing a knife is not such a simple task if you want to make sure it will be useful and durable.
 Here are some of the best knives you should have in your kitchen at home.

 The old-school stainless steel knives

 If there is one kitchen tool that any cook has, it’s the steel knife that can be used to cut anything from fruits to veggies to meat and even hard or frozen foods.
-The popularity of these knives is also due to their affordable price and the convenience in use, followed by the extended sharpness that can be easily maintained using a honing rod.
+The popularity of these knives is also due to their affordable price and their convenience in use, followed by the extended sharpness that can be easily maintained using a honing rod.